KanoComputing/community-sdk-wiki/Node.js-SDK-API-Documentation.md

 ### `new RetailPixelKit(options)`

 Create an instance of `RetailPixelKit` class.
-It's common to import this class as just `PixelKit`.
+Creating the instance does not open a connection to the device, for that, check the `rpk.connect()` method.

 - `options` `<Object>`: Initialization options
     - `options.path` `<string>`: USB serial port path.
 If both `options.ip` and `options.path` are provided, `options.path` is preferred.